sophiefuu/Sophie_Portfolio/README.md

 The analysis enables the maximization of vaccine capacity by identifying gaps in the delivery process, quality deficiencies and distribution bottlenecks - connecting all stakeholders: Vaccine manufacturers, suppliers, ministries of health, and vaccination centers - but the general population could also benefit from such insights.
 In Germany, there are currently only selective KPIs for vaccine distribution, no process-based insights.
 The analysis also provides a Bavaria-specific insight and benchmarking of suppliers - especially important for a diversified sourcing strategy like the German one.
-In creating it, the three thought of our health minister Jens Spahn as a persona - but the analysis can add various kinds of value.

 ![](/image/vaccine.PNG)